• Skip to primary navigation

 If you have tried everything in this guide and Magnifier is still not working on your iPhone, then it may be an issue with your hardware.
 The only way to fix that is to contact Apple Support or take it to an authorized repair center to see what they can do

-Fixed Magnifier Not Working on iPhone Issue
+Fixed Magnifier Not Working on iPhone in iOS 17 Issue

 And that’s about it!
 I guess Magnifier has started to work properly on your iPhone.
 Before you turn your iPhone into a magnifying glass to zoom in on and detect objects near you, be sure to let us know the trick that has worked for you.
 As always, if I have missed out on any handy troubleshooting step, do not forget to remind me of that as well.